logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-testarchitect-client/advanced-features-of-testarchitect-client/diff-tool/keyboard-shortcuts/_index.md

 In Diff Tool, you can use shortcut keys to perform many different tasks quickly or to work without a mouse.

-**Note:** The following are the primary key substitutions on the Windows keyboard, and their macOS equivalents.
+{{<note>}} The following are the primary key substitutions on the Windows keyboard, and their macOS equivalents.

 |Windows|macOS|
 |-------|-----|